eddocs/doc/installation/docker.md

 ## Resource limitations

-You can limit the cpu or memory resources used by Edge Delta container as seen below.
+You can limit the cpu or memory resources used by Edge Delta container.

 ```
 docker run -it --cpus=".25" --memory="256m" \